snaptortoise/jekyll-pinboard-plugin/README.md

 ## Support

-It's a very minimal plugin, which I think is its strenght, but pull requests and discussions are welcome.
-Also, if you're using this plugin on your own Jekyll site let me know!
+It's a very minimal plugin, which I think is its strength, but pull requests and discussions are welcome.

+If you're using this plugin on your own Jekyll site reach out and let me know!